Contents

 Yes.

-After receiving a request for an Employment Separation Certificate – regardless of whether you receive the request from an employee, former employee, or Centrelink – you must produce the Certificate within 14 days.
+Once you receive a request for an Employment Separation Certificate – whether from an employee, former employee, or directly from Centrelink – you must produce the certificate within 14 days.

 What’s The Difference Between Separation And Termination Of Employment?